 Donut charts can answer questions about your data, such as: What are the proportions of categories to the total?

 An insurance company is reviewing the types of policies it offers to compare to the findings from a recently completed market research project.
 One step in the review is to compare the total value of policies in each policy class.
 A donut chart can be used to visualize the proportion of total insured value (TIV) in each policy class.

 The donut chart above gives a visual representation of each policy class, with the total insured value in the center.

 To create a donut chart, complete the following steps:

-- Select one of the following data options:
+- Select one of the following combinations of data:

-- A string field plus a number or rate/ratio field
+- One string field plus one number or rate/ratio field

 If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed.

 You can search for fields using the search bar in the data pane.